Organ Donation and Transplantation Statistics

 Signing a donor card, registry or driver's license is a good first step in designating your wishes about donation, but letting your family or other loved one's know about your decision is vitally important.
 That's because family members are often asked to give consent for a loved one's donation, so it's important that they know your wishes.

-Facts and statistics provided by the National Kidney Foundation, UNOS and the U.S. Department of Health & Human Services Organ Procurement and Transplantation Network (OPTN).
+Facts and statistics provided by the United States Renal Data System, UNOS, and the U.S. Department of Health & Human Services Organ Procurement and Transplantation Network (OPTN) and Scientific Registry of Transplant Recipients (SRTR) Annual Report.